kinesiophobia, anterior cruciate ligament injury, ACL injury, sports injury, rehabilitation, rehabilitation protocols, athletic therapy

 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 License.

 Boulding, Gabrielle, "Kinesiophobia and its Impairment of Successful Return to Sport After Anterior Cruciate Ligament Injury and Reconstruction" (2019).
-Exceptional Student Work.
+Featured Student Work.
 2.

 Health Psychology Commons, Kinesiotherapy Commons, Mental and Social Health Commons, Other Rehabilitation and Therapy Commons, Physical Therapy Commons, Physiotherapy Commons, Sports Sciences Commons, Tissues Commons